Chicken mites: how to spot, treat and prevent.

 • First and foremost: keep wild birds away from your chicken coop and run, as far as possible.
 You obviously can't keep them all away, but remove things like bird baths and feeders.

 • If you have a wooden chicken house, consider investing instead in a smooth plastic coop.
 Mites simply cannot find anywhere to hide which hasn't got handy cracks and crevices!
 Take a look at my review of the Eglu coop.
-It's not cheap, but it may be worth the cost.
+It's not cheap, but it's certainly worth the cost.
+I have two of these coops and have had no red mites since investing in them.

 • Regular inspections of your flock's feathers, particularly under the wings and around the vent, will help stop mites really taking hold.